PHLAK/chriskankiewicz.com/database/seeds/data/posts/2011-06-13_the_3-2-1-backup-rule.md

 ---
-title: The 3–2–1 Backup Rule
+title: The 3-2-1 Backup Rule
-excerpt: |-
-    Too many people today don't backup their files.
-And of those that do, many don't do it well.
-An easy way to remember a "safe" way to backup your data is with the "3–2–1 Backup Rule"...
 tags: ['Backups']
 published: 2011-07-13 13:37:42
 ---

 Too many people today don't backup their files.
 And of those that do, many don't do it well.
-An easy way to remember a "safe" way to backup your data is with the "3–2–1 Backup Rule" which goes like this:
+An easy way to remember a "safe" way to backup your data is with the "3-2-1 Backup Rule" which goes like this:

   - Keep 3 copies of any important files (your primary/working copy counts as one)
   - Store your files on 2 different media types (Example: Hard drive and in the Cloud)
   - Always have 1 copy off site

-With the 3–2–1 rule you can be relatively confident that you'll always be able to access your critical data, even after a catastrophic failure.
+With the 3-2-1 rule you can be relatively confident that you'll always be able to access your critical data, even after a catastrophic failure.

 Another rule I live by when it comes to backup is: